joachimm3/a11y-Mozambique/README.md

 # a11y.co.mz

 # Overview
-In December 2020, the Mozambican Disabled Person’s Organisation Forum (FAMOD) teamed up with UK-based non-profit Data4Change to run automated accessibility testing on 90 of the most important and useful websites in Mozambique.
+In December 2020, the Mozambican Disabled Person’s Organisation Forum (FAMOD) teamed up with UK-based non-profit Data4Change to carry out a data-driven investigation into the level of web accessibility across 90 key websites in Mozambique, ranging from online shopping to news sites, job sites and government information and services.
+More information about the investigation and the barriers faced by people with disabilities online can be found on www.a11y.co.mz.

 # Methodology
 We used the axe-core library API to carry out automated accessibility testing on 18,704 web pages across 90 Mozambican websites, according to WCAG guidelines.